dobtco/wintersmith-knowledge-base/contents/articles/adopta/site_admin/adding_adoptable_things.md

 ### Viewing your added hydrants

-Once you've added some hydrants, view them on your Adopta site by clicking the "View site" link.
+Once you've added some hydrants, view them on your Adopta site by clicking the &ldquo;View site&rdquo; link.

 ![view site](../images/view_site.png)